 Trust me, you’ll barely need a snack and a full bottle of water to see everything, so slow it down and take your time admiring the oak and juniper trees.

 From there we made it to the CCC Table.
-Known for blending into the surround areas, CCC items usually seem like part of the landscape, but this large stone table is right along the trail, so it’s pretty hard to miss.
-Unfortunately it has been used so others can inform guests of their presence.
-Thanks Chad for letting us all know ‘you were here’.
+Known for blending into the surrounding areas, CCC items usually seem like part of the landscape, but this large stone table is right along the trail, so it’s pretty hard to miss.
+Unfortunately, it has been used so others can inform guests of their presence.
+Thanks, Chad for letting us all know ‘you were here’.

 Continuing on the Live Oak Trail features plant and tree indicators along the way to gain some knowledge while enjoying the fresh air.
-Take a break at the bird blind here, or just continue on.
+Take a break at the bird blind here, or just continue.

-This isn’t always the case, but on the last visit there was recent rains, and thus, water in the wash pond.
+This isn’t always the case, but on the last visit, there were recent rains, and thus, water in the wash pond.
 It’s a simple view with a few benches, but you’re really just admiring a moss-covered stone pathway.